 Policies & Procedures in Room 60

 It is important that you are in the classroom as much as possible so you don't miss out on any of our exciting learning!
-However, I know there are times when it is necessary to use the restroom. :) You have time during morning and lunch recess, and I do expect you to use those times wisely.
-If you need an additional trip to the bathroom, each student gets 4 bathroom passes a week to be used when they just can't wait.
+However, I know there are times when it is necessary to use the restroom.
+Students have time during morning and lunch recess, and I do expect them to use those times wisely.
+Student gets 4 bathroom passes a week to be used when they just can't wait.
 Please make me aware of concerns that arise during the year that require adjustments.

 Drinks in the Classroom: